ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 The pipeline was been cloned in the share directory:
 ```
-/share/all/rainbow_bridge
+/share/all/rainbow_bridge_unzipfix
 ```
+*Note (May, 2025): currently running a modified script in "rainbow_bridge_unzipfix" as there was a problem with singularity container that was updated and did not contain unzip.
+The online version has yet been updated*

 Additionally,  in-house scripts for pre-processing, running rainbow and post-processing have also available in:
 ```
 /share/all/rainbow_bridge_in-house-scripts
 ```

-Please take a few hours to get familiar witht the rainbow_bridge README (previous link), there is a lot of relevent information that is too long to explain the details in here.
+Please take a few hours to get familiar with the rainbow_bridge README (previous link), there is a lot of relevent information that is too long to explain here.

 `rainbow_bridge` is a flexible pipeline for eDNA and metabarcoding analyses.
 It can process raw or already filtered sequences from single- or paired-end datasets.
 This pipeline can be used to create zero-radius operational taxonomic units (zOTUs),